-No. If you enroll in the Bronze, Bronze Plus, or Silver coverage level, you will have the option to enroll in an HSA.
+No. If you enroll in the Bronze or Bronze Plus coverage level, you will have the option to enroll in an HSA.
 You can't contribute to an HSA and participate in the Health Care FSA at the same time.
-If you waive coverage or enroll in the Gold or Platinum coverage level, you are eligible to participate in a Health Care FSA only.
+If you waive coverage or enroll in the Silver, Gold, or Platinum coverage level, you are eligible to participate in a Health Care FSA only.